latenitefilms/KeyframeToolbox/docs/how-to-use.md

 - Three toggle buttons, discussed earlier, control the size of each graph.
 - The graph menu can be accessed by the menu to the right of the toggle buttons, or by right-clicking on the graph.
 - Many of these menu options are context-sensitive.
 If you select one or more keyframes, those keyframes will be affected.
 If no keyframes are selected, the entire graph is affected.
+- When a single keyframe is selected, use `Clone Value from Previous Keyframe` or `Clone Value from Next Keyframe` to simulate a Hold keyframe.
+- If no keyframes are selected, an entire graph can be reversed in time by choosing `Time-Reverse Graph`, or flipped vertically by choosing `Invert Graph`.
+- If two or more contiguous keyframes are selected, they can be reversed by choosing `Time-Reverse Keyframes`, or flipped vertically by choosing `Invert Keyframes`.
 - Use `Copy Keyframes` or `Copy Graph` to copy keyframes from a graph.
 - Use `Paste Keyframes` or `Paste Graph` to paste copied keyframes from one graph into another graph.
 One or more keyframes must be selected for Paste Keyframes to be available.
-- When a single keyframe is selected, use `Clone Value from Previous Keyframe` or `Clone Value from Next Keyframe` to simulate a Hold keyframe.
-- If no keyframes are selected, an entire graph can be reversed in time by choosing `Time-Reverse Graph`, or flipped vertically by choosing `Invert Graph`.
-- If two or more contiguous keyframes are selected, they can be reversed by choosing `Time-Reverse Keyframes`, or flipped vertically by choosing `Invert Keyframes`.
+- **Presets** and **Before First Keyframe and After Last Keyframe** are discussed in the following sections.
 ---